-Knowing how to tell when your running shoes are worn out and need replaced is vital to prevent injury and get the most out of your training.
+Knowing how to tell when your running shoes are worn out and need to be replaced is vital to prevent injury and get the most out of your training.

 But as each runner has their own wear pattern, runs on different surfaces at different speeds and at different weights, there’s no easy answer for exactly when it’s time to make the change.
 Most manufacturers recommend you replace your trainers every 480 kilometres (300 miles), although that figure is for high-quality shoes only and doesn’t consider that midsoles often lose their spring after around a year.